shirishchandrakar/lattice-rotation-calculator/README.md

 texture comes out sharper and flow stress higher than a self-consistent (VPSC) or full-field solution would give.
 There is no elasticity, no deformation twinning, no latent hardening between slip systems and no grain interaction.
-Ideal texture components are not exact fixed points of the full-constraint flow, which is a known limitation for rolling textures.
+Ideal texture components are not exact fixed points of the full-constraint flow.

 ## Publishing it on GitHub Pages